Adjective Endings in French grammar

 ---|---|---|

-- The masculine plural form is constructed by adding the ending -s.
+The masculine plural form is formed by adding the ending -s to the base form of the adjective.

 - Example:

-- If the adjective already ends with -s or -x, it remains the same in the plural.
+If the base form already ends with -s or -x, it remains unchanged in the plural

 - Examples:

-- The feminine plural form is constructed by adding the ending -es.
-If the adjective already ends with -e, we only add an -s.
+The feminine plural form is constructed by adding the ending -es to the base form of the adjective.
+If the base form already ends in -e, we just add -s.

 - Examples:

-- If the adjective ends in -al, the masculine plural form is constructed by adding the ending -aux (the feminine plural form ends in -ales).
+If the base form of an adjective ends in -al, the masculine plural form is constructed with the ending -aux and the feminine plural with -ales.

 - Example: